 The Board of Trustees of CAMH has overall responsibility for the governance of CAMH.
 It provides strategic leadership to CAMH in establishing its vision, mission and core values and defining policies that reflect them.
 It adopts policies to ensure the effective management of the organization's human and financial resources.
 The Board is also responsible to its funders and the community at large for the operations of CAMH.

-Elected by the CAMH's Constituency Members,the Board of Trustees consists of 20 elected and 6 ex officio voting members; they meet on a regular basis and must meet at least eight times a year.
+The Board of Trustees consists of 18 elected and 6 ex officio voting members, and they meet on a regular basis and must meet at least eight times a year.
 The Governance Committee nominates persons to fill vacancies, guided by the Principles of Governance in the CAMH by-laws that require Board membership to reflect "the breadth, depth and diversity" of the community CAMH serves.

 The Board membership is to be comprised of individuals who bring a provincial perspective, direct experience in the addictions/mental health area; experience from other boards; community involvement; and the perspective of consumers and families to the Board table.
 Board membership must also have regard for the cultural, gender, ethnic, linguistic and religious characteristics of the communities served.